Music from "The Elder": Artwork

-Release and promotion
+Release

 The version of Music from "The Elder" released in the US, Europe and Brazil contained a different song order than the one originally intended.
 This order was chosen in order to emphasize "The Oath" and "A World Without Heroes" as potential singles, as the two songs started each side of the record.
 One effect of this alteration in song order was to disrupt the narrative flow of the album's story.
 "When the album came out, we were embarrassed", said Simmons.

 The Japanese pressing of the album contained the intended song sequence, although "Escape from the Island" was excluded from the release and instead included as the B-side of "The Oath" single.
 This sequence was used (with the inclusion of "Escape from the Island") when Music from "The Elder" was re-released on CD in 1997.
 In a 2021 interview, band consultant Robert V. Conte discussed how the original sequence was restored.
 "When it came time to remaster The Elder, I contacted Gene asking for his thoughts about using that version for the CD," Conte recalls.
 "He was all for it but one track, 'Escape from the Island' was not on the imported version.
 Ay, caramba!
 We could not find any production notes in the PolyGram files about where it belonged on that particular sequence so, with The Demon's blessing, the track was added, the original sequence was restored, and the 1997 CD and cassette became the most complete versions of The Elder to date!"

+Promotion

 Although budgets were prepared for a tour, none was undertaken.
-The only public appearances the band made in conjunction with the album were a January 15, 1982, appearance on the late-night variety show Fridays, where they performed "A World Without Heroes", "I" and "The Oath", Solid Gold ("A World Without Heroes" and "I"), and a January 28 lip synched performance of "I" from Studio 54, broadcast via satellite to the Sanremo Festival in Italy.
-Frehley was absent for the Studio 54 appearance, so the group performed as a trio.
+The only live public performance the band made in conjunction with the album was a January 15, 1982 appearance on the late-night variety show Fridays, where they performed live versions of "A World Without Heroes", "I" and "The Oath".

+Kiss also made public appearances on television shows where they lip synced performances.
+Prior to the release of the album, on September 25, 1981, Kiss went to Mexico City on the national television show, Imevision, where they lip synced songs from the Dynasty album only, including “I Was Made for Lovin' You” and “Charisma”, as both songs were massive hits there.
+To promote the new album, they appeared on Solid Gold where they lip synced "I" and showed the promotional video of "A World Without Heroes", and a January 28 lip synced performance of "I" from Studio 54, broadcast via satellite to the Sanremo Festival in Italy.
+However, Frehley was absent for the Studio 54 appearance, so the group performed as a trio.